ChungmanPARK12/grab-integrated-app/README.md

 </p>

 - Provides multiple login options **Facebook**, **Google**, **Apple**, and **mobile number**.
-- For Portfolio v1, all login buttons use a temporary bypass and navigate directly to the main service UI.
+- For **Portfolio v1**, all login buttons use a temporary bypass and navigate directly to the main service UI.
 - **Facebook OAuth** integration is currently under development and will be fully tested in Expo **dev-client** mode in upcoming versions.

 ---